MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-storage-replication.md

 ## Step 4: Manage replication

 Now you will manage and operate your cluster-to-cluster replication.
-You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools.
+You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server Remote Server Administration Tools.

 1. Use **Get-ClusterGroup** or **Failover Cluster Manager** to determine the current source and destination of replication and their status.
+Windows Server Remote Server Administration Tools

 2. To measure replication performance, use the **Get-Counter** cmdlet on both the source and destination nodes.
 The counter names are: